cysouw/diathesis/text/c08_preverbs.md

 - Er giftet lauthals gegen die feindliche Übernahme.
 :::

-Finally, there are a few incidental examples of preverbs added to a prepositional root, but they will not further be discussed here (e.g. *begegnen* 'to meet' from *gegen* 'against', *erobern* 'to conquer' from *ober‑* 'higher up', or *erwidern* 'to reply' from *wider* 'against').
+Finally, there are a few examples of preverbs added to a prepositional root, but they will not further be discussed here, namely *begegnen* 'to meet' from *gegen* 'against', *erobern* 'to conquer' from *ober‑* 'higher up', *erstatten* 'to reimburse' from *statt* 'instead' and *erwidern* 'to reply' from *wider* 'against'.

 ## Deponent verbs {#sec:preverb-deponent}